-- Selma Lagerlöf becomes the first female writer to win the Nobel Prize in Literature.
+- Selma Lagerlöf becomes the first female writer to receive the Nobel Prize in Literature.

-- The worst night of the Brown Dog riots in London, when 1,000 medical students clash with 400 police officers over the existence of a memorial for animals that have been vivisected.
+- The worst night of the Brown Dog riots in London, when 1,000 medical students, protesting against the existence of a memorial for animals that have been vivisected, clash with 400 police officers.

-- U.S. President Theodore Roosevelt wins the Nobel Peace Prize for his role in the mediation of the Russo-Japanese War, becoming the first American to win a Nobel Prize.
+- U.S. President Theodore Roosevelt is awarded the Nobel Peace Prize for his role in the mediation of the Russo-Japanese War, becoming the first American to win a Nobel Prize in any field.

 - The opening of the reservoir of the Aswan Dam in Egypt.

 - The first Nobel Prize ceremony is held in Stockholm on the fifth anniversary of Alfred Nobel's death.

 - Spanish-American War: The Treaty of Paris is signed, officially ending the conflict.

 - Alfred Jarry's Ubu Roi premieres in Paris.
 A riot breaks out at the end of the performance.